Sinha-Ujjawal/mappable-haskell/README.md

   -- map
 ```

 The only difference between [Functor](https://hackage.haskell.org/package/base-4.15.0.0/docs/Prelude.html#t:Functor) and Mappable is that mappable allows you to put arbitrary constraint on `a` and `b`.
-Every Functor is automatically an Mappable via `fmap`.

-### Using Bag Module

 ---